Thursday, July 20, 2023

 Instagram: /hugs_n_giggles

 If you don't have an account to one of the sites listed above then leave a comment on here on some way to contact you (discord, email etc).
 I check Reddit and Twitter more frequently.
-So if I fail to respond on Instagram then please try to contact me on the other two sites.
+So if I fail to respond on Instagram or BlueSky then please try to contact me on the other two sites.

 I live on the East Coast USA (EST) so take that into account if I don't respond immediately.
 I speak English, but I have no issue with using google translate.